ilyakashtelyan/pmc-docs/docs/source/inst.rst

   may run in parallel.
 Please refer to the workflow diagram for further information.

-.. note: : this is not a specific guide for each task.
+.. note:: this is not a specific guide for each task.
 Instead, this document should give you a general idea of how the tasks are arranged and what’s the overall purpose of each task, as well as serve as a point of reference for the various naming conventions used throughout